joomlapro/cli_assetfix/README.md

 ## Usage

-Run in terminal this command:
-php assetfix.php
+Access the CLI folder of Joomla! and run the command: php assetfix.php

 ## Authors